SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Protocols declare associated types using the ``associatedtype`` keyword.
-An associated type provides an alias for a type that is used as part of a protocol's declaration.
+An associated type provides an alias for a type that's used as part of a protocol's declaration.
 Associated types are similar to type parameters in generic parameter clauses, but they're associated with ``Self`` in the protocol in which they're declared.
 In that context, ``Self`` refers to the eventual type that conforms to the protocol.